nnirror/facet/README.md

 - **on** ( _hook_ )
 	- Reruns the command Whenever an event with name `hook` is sent as a message to the left inlet of the `facet_server` object in Max.
 	- By default, every 32nd note of the Max global transport there is a hook that you can automatically use via, e.g.: `.on(6)`.
 This would mean the command reruns on the 6th 32nd note of each whole note.
+	- Hit `[ctrl + c]` to delete all hooks.
+You should see a message indicate successful deletion in the browser.
+	- Hit `[ctrl + f]` to toggle between muting and un-muting all hooks.
+You should see a message indicating the current status in the browser.

 ### Speed